munificent/craftinginterpreters/book/classes.md

 successfully resolve to that instance.

-Reusing our environment code for implementing `this` also takes care of interesting cases where methods and functions and interact, like:
+Reusing our environment code for implementing `this` also takes care of interesting cases where methods and functions interact, like:

 ```lox
 class Thing {